 Electronics and Communication Engineering

-Introduction, surface micromachining, MEMS transduction and actuation techniques, micro-sensing for MEMS, basic Bio-MEMS fabrication technologies, LIGA process, RF MEMS, microfluidic devices and components for Bio-MEMS, introduction to MEMS simulation tool
+Historical background of MEMS.
+Bulk micromachining, MEMS transduction and actuation techniques, Micro sensing for MEMS, Basic Bio-MEMS fabrication technologies.
+RF MEMS, Microfluidic devices and components for Bio-MEMS, sensing technologies for Bio-MEMS, Applications.
+Introduction to MEMS simulation tool.

 Print and Media Technology

 - MED 4304: Publishing Science

 Introduction, different publishing methods, departments in a publishing house, duties and responsibilities of a publisher, and job roles in a publishing company.
 Different media of publishing, electronic media versus print media, case study, editing, significance, techniques and functions.
 Editing tools and symbols, editing magazines and newspapers – page makeup, design and layout, editing online, editing radio and television programs.
 News publication, news values, writing, the structure of a news report, types of news leads, writing leads, choosing news, attribution and verification, balance and fairness, news sources. content for media, writing for print – different styles reporting, editorials and features. writing for radio, television and audio-visual media (CD, DVD, Web), advertising, promotional writing – advertising copywriting, corporate writing – newsletters, online writing – website contents specialized reporting, science and technology reporting, environment, recent advances and future trends in publishing

 “Publishing science goes through the nitty-gritty of writing and reporting for mass media.
 Varying from reporting styles, specialized reporting for tech as well as editorials.
 The subject also includes editing tools.
 Modules also touch upon advertising and promotional writing.
 This elective also introduces you to the legalities involved in publishing.
 You will get to study Publishing laws, International Property Rights, Copy Rights, and Privacy Policies etc.”